DefangLabs/defang-github-action/README.md

 ### Specifying the CLI Version

-If you want to use a specific version of the Defang CLI, you can specify it using the `cliVersion` input.
+If you want to use a specific version of the Defang CLI, you can specify it using the `cli-version` input.

 ```yaml
 jobs: